-1 (c) Any permit issued under this chapter shall not be 2 assignable; it shall be conspicuously displayed on the licensed 3 premises of the permittee; it shall expire on June 30 next succeeding the date upon which it is issued, unless sooner 4 suspended, surrendered, or revoked for cause by the department; 5 6 and it shall be renewed annually before July 1, upon fulfillment 7 of all requirements as in the case of an original permit and the payment of a renewal fee of \$ 8 .
-Whenever a permit is 9 defaced, destroyed, or lost, or the licensed premises are 10 relocated, the department may issue a duplicate permit to the 11 permittee upon the payment of a fee of \$ 12 The department of taxation may suspend, or, after 13 hearing, revoke, any permit issued under this chapter whenever 14 it finds that the permittee has failed to comply with this 15 chapter, or any rule of the department adopted under this chapter.
-Upon suspending or revoking any permit the department 16 shall request the permittee to surrender to it immediately the 17 18 permit, or any duplicate thereof issued to the permittee, and 19 the permittee shall surrender the same promptly to the 20 department as requested.
-Whenever the department suspends a permit, it shall notify the permittee immediately and afford the 21
+1 (c) Any permit issued under this chapter shall not be 2 assignable; it shall be conspicuously displayed on the licensed 3 premises of the permittee; it shall expire on June 30 next 4 succeeding the date upon which it is issued, unless sooner suspended, surrendered, or revoked for cause by the department; 5 6 and it shall be renewed annually before July 1, upon fulfillment 7 of all requirements as in the case of an original permit and the 8 payment of a renewal fee of \$ .
+Whenever a permit is 9 defaced, destroyed, or lost, or the licensed premises are 10 relocated, the department may issue a duplicate permit to the 11 permittee upon the payment of a fee of \$

+12 (d) The department of taxation may suspend, or, after 13 hearing, revoke, any permit issued under this chapter whenever 14 it finds that the permittee has failed to comply with this 15 chapter, or any rule of the department adopted under this 16 chapter.
+Upon suspending or revoking any permit the department 17 shall request the permittee to surrender to it immediately the 18 permit, or any duplicate thereof issued to the permittee, and 19 the permittee shall surrender the same promptly to the 20 department as requested.
+Whenever the department suspends a 21 permit, it shall notify the permittee immediately and afford the permittee a hearing, if desired, and if a hearing has not already been afforded.
+After the hearing the department shall either rescind its order of suspension, or good cause appearing therefor, shall continue the suspension or revoke the permit.